Updated: July 19, 2022

 In 2019, the toilets were refurbished in the main building, for both staff and student bathrooms.
 A feature of this renovation was the creation of safe, clean, well-lit, and inclusive facilities.
 Similar works for the outdoor toilets will commence at the end of Term 1, 2022.

 Our location within the inner suburbs of Melbourne ensures access to many community assets, including CERES (the Centre for Education, Research and Environmental Strategies), the Merri Creek which flows into the Yarra River, Triple R radio station, several local parks, and the Aboriginal Retirement Village.

 The Public Records Office holds some terrific photos of BEPS and its classrooms going back in history!

-Playing The Game: 120 Years of Brunswick East Primary School – Download the Order Form here.
+Order the book chronicling a detailed history of BEPS: Playing The Game: 120 Years of Brunswick East Primary School – Download the Order Form here.